Gouse1229/gouse-portfolio/README.md

 # My Professional Portfolio
-This project is developed with the help of Reactjs and Tailwind css.
+This project is developed with Reactjs and Tailwind css.